Top Left Image Top Right Image

 The tricky thing about writing an article on decor themes, items, and motifs that haven’t quite yet “hit” but I’m betting will become more mainstream is that there aren’t many pictures to support my cause.
 “Look, I can’t prove it or show you, but my gut is telling me…this is the next big thing!”
 Sure, Arlyn…

-And while I do believe what you’re about to read includes all things with legs based on what I’m noticing on the high-end of the market (where it all starts), what I’m seeing percolate in stores and design trade shows, it doesn’t really…matter??
+And while I do believe that what you’re about to read encompasses all things with legs, based on what I’m noticing at the high end of the market (where it all starts), what I’m seeing percolate in stores and design trade shows, it doesn’t really matter.
 If you love it, DO IT.
 The only thing I think trends give us is accessibility.
 Suddenly, that obscure material or color you love can be picked up at your next swing through IKEA, for example.
-And because fashions come and go so quickly these days, it’ll feel free again when everyone has moved on and you’re still into it.
+And because fashions come and go so quickly these days, it’ll feel fresh again when everyone has moved on and you’re still into it.
 Live your truth, babies, whether on trend or not.
 Deal?

 Okay, let’s dive in.